keptn/keptn.github.io/content/docs/0.8.x/reference/cli/_index.md

 echo 'complete -F __start_keptn kc' >>~/.zshrc
 ```

-After reloading your shell, Keptn CLI autocompletion will be enabled succesfully.
+After reloading your shell, Keptn CLI autocompletion will be enabled successfully.

 If you encounter an error similar to `complete:13: command not found: compdef`, then add the following to the beginning of your `~/.zshrc` file: